ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 Batch scripts
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-SharePoint Server Protocol Test Suites are installed with a collection of scripts that enable a user to run individual test cases (RunMSXXXX\_SYY\_TCZZ \_TestCaseDescription.cmd) or all test cases in a test suite (RunAllMSXXXXTestCases.cmd), or all test cases of SharePoint Server Protocol test suites at once (RunAllSharePointTestCases.cmd).
+SharePoint Server Protocol Test Suites are installed with a collection of scripts that enables a user to run individual test cases (RunMSXXXX\_SYY\_TCZZ \_TestCaseDescription.cmd) or all test cases in a test suite (RunAllMSXXXXTestCases.cmd), or all test cases of SharePoint Server Protocol test suites at once (RunAllSharePointTestCases.cmd).